n49/N49-Data-Api-Documentation/README.md

 ### How do I get started?

-Start by sending an email to [Ryan Marr](mailto:ryan@n49.com?Subject=Hey%20Let%20me%20at%20that%20sweet%20n49.ca%20API), head of product at n49.
+Start by sending an email to [Rick Silver](mailto:ricksilver@n49.com?Subject=Hey%20Let%20me%20at%20that%20sweet%20n49.ca%20API), head of product at n49.
 He will hook you up with an API key.

 ## Endpoints
 There are two primary endpoints, a developement and production endpoint.
 The data on the development endpoint is wiped every night and replaced with the latest production data.
 Anything pushed to the development environment will be lost after 24 hours.